Shubhanginijl/spotify-clone/README.md

-# spotify-clone
+# Music application
-this is my spotify clone app
+this is my music app